Observing Passover

 Why do we observe it?

-Jesus/Yeshua was the last Passover sacrifice (the Lamb of God) for sin atonement (Isaiah 53:7; John 1:29; Hebrews 9:14; Revelation 13:8).
+Jesus/Yeshua was the last Passover sacrifice (the Lamb of God) for a sin atonement (Isaiah 53:7; John 1:29; Hebrews 9:14; Revelation 13:8).
 Therefore, we no longer offer up blood sacrifices for our sins.

-On the first Passover, before Yeshua, the Israelites were commanded to take for themselves and their families a lamb to offer as a sacrifice.
 They were then commanded to mark their door-posts with the blood of the sacrificed lamb.
 They were to sacrifice it a specific way and according to Numbers 9:12, no bones were to be broken.
+Then they cooked it and ate the flesh, leaving none until morning.

 Every year after the tabernacle was created, the Israelites sacrificed a lamb as a sin atonement (Exodus 12:5).
 Today, we do not do that because Yeshua fulfilled this part of the law (Isaiah 53:7; John 1:29; Hebrews 9:14; Revelation 13:8)